Tabish0007/Tabish_test/README.md

 To use the model Live: Click [Here](https://huggingface.co/spaces/OnabajoMonsurat/Medical_Diagnosis_Chatbot)

 ## Contact Information
-For inquiries or more information about the Medical Chatbot project, please contact Onabajo Monsurat at Onabajofunmilayo@gmail.com.
+For inquiries or more information about the Medical Chatbot project, please contact Tabish Sayyed at sayyedtabish.1996@gmail.com